-The Organizational Structure
+The Organization Structure

-The Division is headed by a Director under which are six sections, namely as follows:-
+The Division is headed by a Director under which are six sections, namely as follows;

 1. Airport Planning & Development Section